Jausmy/Product-Analytics/README.md

 The following data analysis techniques were employed:
 -	Trend Analysis: We analyzed sales trends over time, specifically by month and year, to identify seasonal patterns and year-over-year growth.
 This involved aggregating sales data by date and visualizing the trends to identify any significant fluctuations or consistent patterns in sales performance.
 -	Comparative Analysis: We compared sales performance and profitability across different customer types, countries, and product categories to identify key segments and drivers of revenue.
 This involved grouping data by these categories and calculating relevant metrics such as total revenue, profit margin, and units sold.
 -	Diagnostic Analysis: This analysis was used to identify the root cause of any significant fluctuations in sales or profitability for specific products or customer segments.
-By examining various factors such as changes in pricing, marketing campaigns, or competitor actions, we aimed to understand the underlying reasons for these fluctuations1.
+By examining various factors such as changes in pricing, marketing campaigns, or competitor actions, we aimed to understand the underlying reasons for these fluctuations.

 ## Future Considerations for Data Analysis
 In the future, we can leverage additional data analysis techniques to further refine our understanding of product performance and customer behavior.
 These techniques include: